 This introduces dangers of escalation and miscalculation.
 Tensions once grew slowly, providing us with advance warning of potential conflict.
 But we can’t rely on that any longer.
 We must be ready to respond, at very short notice, and in a wide variety of contexts.

 But, of course, Russia is not our only threat.
 We face a multitude of other challenges: hostile states, global extremist organisations, the rise of nationalism, political fragmentation, organised crime, terrorism.
-And these threats have become so much more acute given the proliferation of sophisticated military hardware that was once the preserve of Tier 1 militaries.
+And these threats have become so much more acute given the proliferation of sophisticated military hardware that was once the preserve of tier one militaries.

 But what are we doing now to ensure we are well placed to face down tomorrow’s threats?
-And how will we be judged on those decisions when the Air Force celebrates RAF 150?
-In looking forward to the next 50 years, there are three areas where I believe we need to focus:
+And how will we be judged on those decisions when the air force celebrates RAF 150?
+In looking forward to the next 50 years, there are 3 areas where I believe we need to focus:

 First, we must maintain our cutting edge capability, and our Combat Air Strategy provides the road map for the second century of UK air capability.
 Of course, we need to complete the transition from Tornado to an enhanced Typhoon, and set our operational requirements for the next generation fighter.